Dear Prime Minister Shri Narendra Modi ji,

 Once recyclable packs become possible even for small size sachets, portion packs or confectionery packs sold at every street corner the informal ‘business network’ of rag pickers in India will surely ensure that the tiniest littered pack is collected and taken for recycling.

 Most of us are already familiar with the ‘refill pack’ – the cheaper version of a product sold in packaging that needs to be transferred to the original, more expensive container.
 Decades of frugality and belt tightening have made this also a natural consumer characteristic in India.
-Innovative re-use of packaging is visible all round us – be it the bottle with its neck cut off to use as a ‘lota’ or the flexible laminate used for covering a text book.
+Innovative re-use of packaging is visible all around us – be it the bottle with its neck cut off to use as a ‘lota’ or the flexible laminate used for covering a text book.
 This re-use characteristic could be encouraged to reduce overall consumption and indiscriminate discarding of packaging material.
 The virtues of re-use could be played up in public media just as Gandhi ji successfully made an example of promoting re-use of old envelopes as note-paper.

 Reduced packaging – More loose sale